skgithub14/AC215_KKST/README.md

 ### Frontend
+The **frontend-react** folder holds the container for the react frontend app which creates a page that allows us to upload an image and view the predicted image caption.

+To set up the React Frontend, follow these steps:
+- Run `sh docker-shell.sh` or `docker-shell.bat`
+- Wait for docker shell to start up
+- Run `yarn install`.
+This will ensure all your node packages for React are installed
+- Run `yarn start` to start your React App
+- Go to the page http://localhost:3000
+- Upload image to get predicted caption

 ### Deployment
 The **deployment** folder contains the files to build the Docker container and Ansible scripts for deploying our Image Captioning App to web with Kubernetes on Googld Cloud Platform (GCP).